 Thousands of years ago, Cathedris existed in a peaceful state.
 Ruled by the fourteen colossal gods that walked its surface, the planet was in perfect equilibrium.
 An agreement between all of the gods had kept it that way since the beginning of the planet's history; established through the blood and effort spent by every single god.

-As Cathedris makes its way into an industrial revolution, it must do so in the shadow of it's Broken Gods.
+As Cathedris makes its way through its own industrial revolution, it must do so in the shadow of it's Broken Gods

 Over the eons of peaceful rule, the Gods slowly shaped the planet.
-Partnerships were formed between key gods, combining powers and force of will to execute massive changes over long periods of time.
+Partnerships were formed, powers combined, and force of will was used to execute massive changes over long periods of time.
 These the bonds forming these pacts grew stronger, and eventually, permanent groups began to form among the gods.
 Under each god, a culture was born.
 Cities and nations began to flourish at the very feet of the gods.
 Knowledge was cultivated -- life was given purpose.
 Civilization began to take it's first steps forward, as Cathedris grew.

-That civil war is what broke the gods.
-In the end, all of them perished; however, the energy that resides in their body was too strong to allow a complete death.
-Whatever magic they have in their blood kept them moving, resulting in the God-husks.
-This is the modern era in Cathedris.
-The Gods are still here; it's believed they can never leave.
-Life must go on, despite living in proximity to 400-meter tall behemoths.
-Civilization progresses, take great technological leaps forward, all while doing their best not to get stepped on by titanic beings that refuse to die.
+This is the modern era in Cathedris; it's believed the God-husks will never leave.
+Life must go on, despite living in proximity to the 400-meter tall behemoths.
+Civilization progresses, taking great technological leaps forward, all while doing their best not to get stepped on by titanic beings that refuse to die.